mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 As I have already mentioned, IT is far more strategic in most businesses than ever before.
 The advances in technology have disrupted many markets, think of Kodak and Blockbuster, giants businesses that have vanished.
 Delivering true value stems from acting from a domain perspective and identifying opportunities through leveraging your technical domain knowledge to help your business counterparts understand the art of the possible.
 Look for the money, how can I help shift the KPI, how can I contribute to removing a  bottleneck to business throughput?
 This is how you win, this is how you deliver real value.

-### Techniques for Revealing Where Business Value Lies
+### Techniques For Revealing Where Business Value Lies
 There are a plethora of techniques to extract where you should focus to enable business value.
 Such as

  * The Business Model Canvas